Claire Chandler: Political positions

-Chandler is a member of the National Right faction of the Liberal Party, and has been described as a conservative.
+Chandler is a member of the National Right faction of the Liberal Party, and is a conservative.

 Euthanasia

 In 2018, Chandler said that she did not support euthanasia, and did not support attempts to legalise it in Tasmania.
 However, she was a supporter of the Liberal Party position of it being a conscience vote in parliament.

 Transgender rights

 Chandler is against the expansion of transgender rights.
 As an ardent campaigner for women's "sex-based rights", she advocates that women's sports, women's toilets, and women's change rooms are designed for, and should be reserved for, people of the female sex.

 In June 2021, Chandler appeared at an online event alongside Walt Heyer, an American de-transitioned activist who has called gender reassignment surgery a "modern-day frontal lobotomy".

 Chandler criticised the attendance of 43 year old transgender weightlifter Laurel Hubbard at the 2020 Summer Olympics.
 Chandler argued that the International Olympic Committee's decision to allow Hubbard to compete in women's events had displaced 18 year old Roviel Detenamo who had stood to become the first female Nauruan Olympian in 20 years and exemplified "why it's so unfair to female athletes to allow males into their categories".
 However, Hubbard did not displace Detenamo, who was in a separate weightlifting category — Hubbard qualified in the Women's +87 kg, while Detenamo failed to qualify for the Women's 87 kg.
 In February 2022, Chandler introduced the Sex Discrimination and Other Legislation Amendment (Save Women's Sport) Bill 2022 to the Parliament of Australia.

 Chandler also campaigns against the use of anti-discrimination laws and taxpayer funds to suppress free speech by those she calls "the woke".